 The Road Accident Fund (RAF) is a state-supported insurance fund that provides compensation to the victims of road accidents in South Africa.
-Every time you purchase petrol or diesel, you automatically contribute to a statutorily prescribed levy, which is used to finance the fund.

 The RAF provides personal injury and, when applicable, death compensation to those injured in motor vehicle accidents, provided the accidents weren’t caused solely by them.
 The person responsible for the accident is also, in terms of the RAF legislation, indemnified against any claims for compensation for bodily injury (save for so-called “emotional shock” claims).

 What you can claim from the Road Accident Fund

 - medical expenses that result from a motor vehicle accident

 - funeral expenses in the case of a death caused by an accident

 - general damages for pain and suffering, provided you suffered a serious injury (as determined with reference to set criteria), have lost an unborn child or have sustained serious disfigurement, mental impairment or the loss of a bodily function

 - lost earnings, if you were unable to work as a result of an accident

 - loss of support, if a household’s main income provider was killed in a road accident that resulted from someone else’s negligence.